sjagata/knowledgeCorner/mysql/sql.md

 * It can be a candidate key
 * Unique key can be NULL and may not be unique

+**Candidate Key:**

+* Minimum set of attributes/coulmns used to uniquely differentiate records of the table.

 <br>
 <hr>